 The goal of the Preliminary Oral examination is to examine a student's general knowledge in the core areas of the MCDB&G program and to test their problem solving skills, particularly in areas related to their written proposal, their own research area and completed course work.
 It is intended to be an open-ended examination.

-- The Oral Prelim should be scheduled after completion of the Written Prelim.
-It must be taken within one semester of passing the Written Prelim, e.g. by the end of the Spring Semester of year 2.
+The Oral Prelim must be taken within one semester of passing the Written Prelim, e.g. by the end of the Spring Semester of year 2.
 Contact all of your committee members to determine a date for the examination.